LearnMLearning/Research-Collaborative-Study/Machine Learning/Privacy/Model Inversion Attacks 2015.md

-Fredrikson M, Jha S, Ristenpart T. Model inversion attacks that exploit confidence information and basic countermeasures[C] Proceedings of the 22nd ACM SIGSAC Conference on Computer and Communications Security.
-2015: 1322-1333.
+[Fredrikson, Jha, and Ristenpart 2015] Fredrikson, M.; Jha, S.; and Ristenpart, T. 2015.
+Model inversion attacks that exploit confidence information and basic countermeasures.
+In ACM Conference on Computer and Communications Se- curity.